Seems folks are asking some strange financial retirement questions like how can I ever retire?

 The solution for many retirees is to work after retirement.
 According to a Del Webb survey...73% plan to work after "retiring".

-With the current unemployment situation nationwide...10%...I say good luck to finding acceptable work in a popular retirement state.
+With the current unemployment situation nationwide...I say good luck to finding acceptable work in a popular retirement state.

 Think the Carolinas, Florida and Arizona are going to be short of folks wanting to work after retirement?

 As you have read, yours truly was retired 14 years before starting this website.
-Not that writing about our retirement experiences is drudgery, it is not, but I still put in 20 hours a week on this site.
+Not that writing about our retirement experiences is drudgery, it is not, I enjoy providing information you won't get elsewhere.

-Since I knew zilch about computers 18 months ago, you may be curious how I did this.
-Not without a lot of help that is how the good news you can do this too.
+Since I knew zilch about computers when I started, you may be curious how I did this.
+Not without a lot of help that is how...the good news you can do this too.

 Name me another way of earning that allows you the freedom of: